 Occasionally, students will be given the opportunity to travel outside of the Okanagan area during the school year.
 Travel is a great way for students to enrich their Canadian experience.
 Whether students are traveling with their host family, a friend's family, or by themselves, the following policy is to be followed to insure the ISP is aware of where students are and to help make sure the trip goes smoothly.

 Requires travel notification form to be completed.
 The Homestay parents will help the student submit this form to their Homestay Coordinator and Administrative Assistant.

 International Travel (Incl.
 USA)

 Requires a letter from SD67 International Program for Immigration.
-Our program must be notified of exact travel details, including itinerary, a minimum of 10 days in advance.
+The International Student Program Department must be notified of exact travel details, including travel itinerary, accommodations, and supervisors a minimum of 14 days in advance.
 Once received, ISP will decision the request and prepare the necessary documents, if approved.

 Travelling without SD67 Homestay or Staff

 All Travel without an SD67 Homestay parent or staff requires a release document to be completed and signed by the natural parents (prepared by ISP).
 Our program must be notified of exact travel details, including itinerary, a minimum of 10 days in advance.
 The ISP will produce a document to be signed by the student's natural parents giving permission for the student to travel alone.